GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_24_Logistics_Manager_Agent.md

 <hr>

-## 3. Review the Procurement Manager Agent code
+## 3. Review the Logistics Manager Agent code

 ### 3.1.
 Review the code layout in VS code/your IDE